ds-04/cobbler_deploy/README.md

 # cobbler_deploy
 Ansible role to deploy a cobbler v3 server and configure it on a RHEL/Centos 8 based host.

-It has been developed on Almalinux 8.4 but should work for Centos 8x and derived.
+It has been developed on Almalinux 8.4 but should work for Centos 8x and derived distros.

+Fixes/workarounds for some issues are within this role, but there may be other ways to achieve them, or they may be fixed upstream in cobbler (e.g. reposync flags).

-**THIS ROLE SHOULD BE USED AT OWN RISK, AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT**
+**THIS ROLE SHOULD BE USED AT OWN RISK, AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT (Almalinux 8.4, cobbler v3.2.0 via EPEL RPM/DNF Module)**

-It will configure cobbler v3 to be a TFTP boot host and repo mirror.
+The role will configure cobbler v3 to be a TFTP boot host and repo mirror.
 - it doesn't set cobbler manage_dhcp
 - it doesn't set cobbler manage_dns